condaatje/Kruskal/README.md

 Multithreaded, optimized C++ program to find the average MST weight in various implementations of a complete, undirected graph.
 Uses Kruskal's algorithm, the Union-Find data structure, iterative deepening, multithreading, and aggressive optimizations.

-Implemented Harvard's CS 124 course.
+Implemented for Harvard's CS 124.
 Please do not use this code if you are currently taking the course.

 Many students' algorithms would take up to 20 minutes and tens of Gigabytes to run the largest trial.
 I was able to do so in approximately 38 seconds using only 118MB of memory.